 And by the way, the ruling came three days after OSHA's emergency measures started to take effect.

-So OSHA, which which policies uh, you know, they they tried to lean on, they knew that they were just using OSHA.
+So OSHA, which policies, you know, they tried to lean on.

 And watch what they do next.

-They think that they think they're gonna be clever.
+They think they're going to be clever.

-Um, and the Biden administration argued before the high court that it was necessary to address the grave danger posed by COVID.
+And the Biden administration argued before the high court that it was necessary to address the grave danger posed by COVID.

 How about you produce testing and you produce therapeutics and antivirals?

-Vaccinated, fully vaccinated, vaccinated boostered, vaccinated boostered, and natural immunity people are still getting it.
+Now that we have everything's a breakthrough case, vaccinated, fully vaccinated, vaccinated boostered, vaccinated boostered, and natural immunity people are still getting it.

-Anyway, this came on the heels of what was what, 27 states with Republican attorneys generals and governors and private businesses and religious groups.
+Anyway, this came on the heels of what was, what, 27 states with Republican attorneys generals and governors and private businesses and religious groups.

-Uh we'll have Jay Secular weigh in on this.
+We'll have Jay Secular weigh in on this coming up moments from now.

-Uh, this is really a big deal.
+This is really a big deal.

-Uh this this could end up as the worst day of the Biden presidency.
+This could end up as the worst day of the Biden presidency.

-Now the CDC is recommending N95 masks.
+With vaccines failing to contain COVID spread, now the CDC is recommending N95 masks.

 It changes every day.

-There's not one person that I know that is supporting and listening to the likes of Dr. Fauci uh anymore.
+There's not one person that I know that is supporting and listening to the likes of Dr. Fauci anymore.

 They're not listening.